 Post program, our team goes above and beyond by offering support for any participants who become ill during the 14 days after returning home.
-In the event a participant tests positive, our team supports teachers in contact tracing and notifications as needed.
+In the event a participant tests positive, our team supports participants in contact tracing and notifications as needed.

-Great.
 To date, less than 0.2% of students who have attended our programs this year have received a confirmed positive case at our programs.

 Not Ready To Dare To Undeclare?

 We totally understand.
 It's a big and important decision.
 We'd love to keep the conversation going because we know it could be the most important decision you make.

 Fill out the form to get WorldStrides Gap Year updates, including details about new locations and special promotions.